 7. The winemaker has created only small lots of the estate wine ensuring that the wines will not be filtered or fined, which remove the soul of the wine.

 8. The vineyards of Carmody McKnight enjoy the longest growing season in the world (harvesting through November).
 Long growing season means more layered, natural flavors and fewer requirements for manipulation and corrective winemaking.

-9. Limestone-calcareous soils are abundant in CM vineyards and unique to the Westside of Paso Robles.
+9. Limestone-calcareous soils are prolific in the CM vineyards and unique to the Westside of Paso Robles as far as California is concerned, but more abundant in parts of Europe.
 Limestone soils have been proven over the centuries to be essential for superior wines and without this soil constituent wines are inferior.